rbmccr/NSS-Front-End-Capstone/README.md

 If you do not have Node.js installed on your machine, visit the [Node.js Download Page](https://nodejs.org/en/download/) and follow the installation instructions.

 After cloning this repository from github, the npm modules and json-server (local RESTful API) must be installed and built.
-To complete this process, access the lib folder in the project directory and type the following commands in your terminal.
+To complete this process, type the following commands in your terminal from the main directory.

 ```
-npm init
+cd src/lib/
 npm i
 sudo npm install -g json-server
 ```